 Enter the issuer's allocation percentage for each item listed in column A. The issuer's allocation percentage used to compute subsidiary capital allocated to New York State and investment capital allocated to New York State is the percentage determined on the New York State tax return filed by the issuing corporation for the preceding year.
-You may obtain some of these percentages from tax service publications or the Tax Department website (http://www.tax.state.ny.us).
+You may obtain some of these percentages from tax service publications or the Tax Department Web site (www.tax.state.ny.us).

 Up to three issuer's allocation percentages may be obtained by calling toll free 1 800 225-5829.
 From areas outside the U.S. and outside Canada, call (518) 485-6800.
-More than three may be obtained only by written request.
+More than three may be obtained from the Tax Department's Web site or by written request.
 Make the written request (in duplicate) to: